ubports/click/doc/hooks.rst

    (see below).

-   The value of Pattern is a printf format string which must contain exactly one %s substitution: the package manager substitutes an identifier provided by the Click package into it and creates the resulting path as a symlink to a path provided by the Click package.
+   The value of Pattern is a printf format string which must contain exactly one %s substitution: the package manager substitutes the unique Click package name (e.g. com.example.app) into it and creates the resulting path as a symlink to a path provided by the Click package.

    If the Exec key is present, its value is executed as if passed to the shell after the above symlink is created.